mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

 - when the cache is full the oldest hash is evicted
 - on a new vote, the tally is evaluated
   - it is confirmed if the tally exceeds the quorum delta
-  - if the block is missing, a bootstrap process is started to get the block when the tally is more than ~0.4% of the trended weight
+  - if the block is missing, a lazy bootstrap process is started to get the block when the tally is more than ~0.4% of the trended weight
   - an election is started if it has received 15 or more votes (from PRs) and 10% or more of the online trended weight
     - weight threshold configurable via `election_hint_weight_percent`